EthicalML/awesome-artificial-intelligence-guidelines/README.md

 * [Executive Order on Maintaining American Leadership in AI](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/) - Official mandate by the President of the US to
 * [Privacy Act of 1974](https://www.justice.gov/opcl/privacy-act-1974) - The privacy act of 1974 which establishes a code of fair information practices that governs the collection, maintenance, use and dissemination of information about individuals that is maintained in systems of records by federal agencies.
 * [Privacy Protection Act of 1980](https://epic.org/privacy/ppa/) - The Privacy Protection Act of 1980 protects journalists from being required to turn over to law enforcement any work product and documentary materials, including sources, before it is disseminated to the public.
 * [DoD's Ethical Principles for AI](https://www.diu.mil/responsible-ai-guidelines) - The U.S.A.
 Department of Defense responsible AI guidelines for tech contractors.
+The guidelines provide a step-by-step process to follow during the planning, development, and deployment phases of the technical lifecycle.

 ### United Kingdom